 If you think these (and other similar trends) don't really matter to your business, think again.
 Moreover, if you want to stand out among the many firms serving this market, leverage your facilities expertise in helping schools respond to these emerging challenges and uncertainties.
 Become a recognized industry insider.
 How?
 A few suggestions:

 Build peer relationships within your clients' businesses.
 Partner with other service providers to offer distinct integrated solutions, as well as to share knowledge and insights about those industries.
-Especially consider affiliations with experts outside the AEC industry, since these are less common and may offer unique value to clients.
+Especially consider affiliations with experts outside the AEC industry, since these are less common and may offer distinct value to clients.
 For example, you might build alliances with attorneys who specialize in legal and regulatory support within your target markets.
 Or financial experts who can help clients find funding for their projects.

 Hire people out of those industries.
 There's real value in having people on your staff who can really see things from the perspective of clients.
 They've been there.
 They often have instant credibility that can take you years to establish on your own.
 But do your due diligence; confirm that they are known and respected in their industry.